rillonline/rillonline.github.io/_pages/kearsarge/index.md

 seemed to have this one name.
 But maybe that was an Hypatian affectation and a promotional gambit for her running.

+This turned out to be a deadly decision on my part.

 As I finished the remains of my dinner, I wondered how it was that Kearsarge found me on the Valley of Kings outside of the Galactic Diner.
 Was it simply that Dad had said I frequented the place?
 It was a simple